IFC is lining up an exciting array of speakers to join us in Madrid. Stay tuned to find out more.

 Francesca began her career as a financial analyst in Avon Cosmetics.
 She later joined Natixis Asset Management as an ESG analyst in 2012.
 She is currently Mirova’s Green Bond Specialist and is also the analyst for fast moving consumer goods and retail companies.

-Investment Bank Asia
+Investment Banking Dept., Asia

 Luca Tonello leads one of Asia’s most respected teams engaged in capital raising and advisory for the infrastructure and energy sectors at SMBC.